cometbft/cometbft/spec/mempool/gossip/dog.md

         rc' = rc,
     }
     ```

-    We don't want to cut all routes from `sender` to `node`, only the route that has as source one the
-    peer IDs in `txSenders`, which may be many.
-We need to choose one, so we pick the first in the list,
-    which is the first peer that sent `tx` to `node`.
-Other peers in the list also sent `tx` but at a
-    later time, meaning that routes coming from those nodes are probably disabled, and most of the
+    The list of `tx`’s senders contains the node IDs from which `node` received the transaction,
+    ordered by the arrival time of the corresponding messages.
+To avoid disabling the routes from
+    all those senders at once, the protocol picks the first sender in the list, which is the first
+    peer from which `node` received `tx`.
+Subsequent entries in the list are nodes whose transaction
+    messages arrived later as duplicates.
+As such, most routes from those peers to `node` will
-    traffic comes from the first one.
+    eventually be disabled, with most traffic coming primarily from the first peer.

 * **Handling Reset messages**